 Beyond being a broadcast journalist and prominent television and radio personality, Bro.
-Daniel S. Razon acts as the Assistant Overall Servant of the Members Church of God International (MCGI).
+Daniel S. Razon acts as a Servant of the Members Church of God International (MCGI).

 Bro.
 Daniel is fondly called by many as “Kuya Daniel” and “Mr. Public Service,” inspired by the works and innovations he has pioneered that are centered on helping the public, especially the marginalized members of society.
 “Kuya” is “Big Brother” in English.

 He was born in Bulacan on October 11, 1967.
 Growing up, he was guided by his parents, Brother Dan and Sister Beth Razon, and his uncle Bro.
 Eli Soriano, Overall Servant of MCGI.
 At a young age, he was exposed to public speaking when he performed poem recitals, Bible verse reading, speeches in Church and in school, as well as Bible preaching.